NeueDarshan/simple_ConTeXt/README.md

 \stoptext
 ```

-the list of symbols looks like
+the list of symbols is

 ```
 One